-BIOL 100 Principles of Biology, BIOL 116 Introduction to Evolutionary Biology, and BIOL 120 Insects in Your World offer undergraduate nonmajors an introduction to biology and biological facts or concepts.
+BIOL 100 Principles of Biology, and BIOL 116 Introduction to Evolutionary Biology offer undergraduate nonmajors an introduction to biology and biological facts or concepts.
 A laboratory, BIOL 102, supplements BIOL 100.
 Honors section (BIOL 101) is offered for students with superior academic records.
 Except when specifically listed in the major requirements, these courses do not count toward a biology major.

 Students may earn degrees in more than one major within biological sciences, or in a biological science and an area outside biology by meeting the requirements of both degree programs and taking at least 15 hours of courses unique to each major.